 A public DNS server offers many benefits, such as faster speeds, better security, content filters, and bypassing censorship and geoblocks.
 They are all different in their strengths and weaknesses, so it's best to look at them closely and select the right one for your needs.
 However, they don’t provide protection against DNS leaks and don’t use military-grade encryption.

 The way to reduce this risk is to combine your public DNS with a VPN.
 A VPN masks your IP address and never records any logs, meaning your ISP can never see what you’re doing online.
 The VPN I’d recommend is ExpressVPN because its privacy and security features are outstanding.
-You can even test it out risk-free.
+You can even test it out risk-free and buy with confidence.
 If you’re not happy with it, you have 30 days to request a full refund.

-To summarize, the best VPN changing your DNS is…
+To summarize, the best VPNs changing your DNS are…

 Your data is exposed to the websites you visit!